 Oen Kennedy.
 Voice, playing and most of all, songwriting make Oen's performances memorable days and weeks later.
 His easy style and clear-as-a-bell singing remind some folks of James Taylor, but his perspective is all his own -- and positive.
 Metrowest is lucky to have this dedicated artist.

 Dan Margarita.
 Dan is a regular at area open mics -- but you simply never know what to expect when he gets up.
 His background in comedy shows in his songwriting and his delivery -- there's a touch of Phil Ochs -- but Dan's human nature keeps the listener's smile there well after the punchlines.
 Plus you'll get a straight Beatles cover from time to time!
 Albums include Kill the Messenger and Almost Pregnant.

 JaynJoe.
 JaynJoe cover more recent material in perfect harmony -- a smooth sound but always their own arrangements, all totally live.
 Some excellent orignals sneak in as well.
-Catch them at Bistro 44 in Bedford or Tanner's Tavern in Woburn.
+Catch them in Burlington, Bedford, Westford and Woburn.

 Outrageous Fortune.
 An outstanding 1930's style folk and jug trio, just guitar, harmonica, jug, and vocals.

 Blue Light Bandits.
 These extraordinary multi-instrumentalists, harmony vocalists, arrangers and songwriters are some young guys currently out of Worcester.
 As current as their sound is, the attention to musicianship and performance is great to see.
 Hear them now locally while you can -- next stop is national.